Eliot Hodgkin

-Eliot Hodgkin (19 June 1905 – 30 May 1987) was an English painter, born at Purley Lodge, Purley-on-Thames, near Pangbourne, Berkshire.

-Hodgkin began with oil painting in the late 1920s and in 1937 he started painting in tempera.
-Many of his best-known works are highly detailed still lifes executed either in tempera or oil.
+Eliot Hodgkin (19 June 1905 – 30 May 1987) was an English painter, best known for his highly detailed still lifes executed either in tempera or oil.

 Early life

-Curwen Eliot Hodgkin was born on 19 June 1905, the only son of Charles Ernest Hodgkin and his wife, Alice Jane (née Brooke).
+Curwen Eliot Hodgkin was born at Purley Lodge, Purley-on-Thames, near Pangbourne, Berkshire on 19 June 1905, the only son of Alice Jane (née Brooke) and Charles Ernest Hodgkin.
 The Hodgkins were a Quaker family and were related to Roger Fry.
 The scientist Thomas Hodgkin was his great-grandfather's older brother and the abstract painter Howard Hodgkin (1932–2017) was his cousin.

 Hodgkin was educated at Harrow School from 1919 to 1923.
 His artistic life started in London at the Byam Shaw School of Art and at the Royal Academy Schools under Francis Ernest Jackson.
+Hodgkin began with oil painting in the late 1920s and in 1937 he started painting in tempera.